davidrey123/Network_Maintenance_Scheduling/README.md

 Instances are named as follows: **Network_P.txt** where **Network** is the name of the transport network and **P** is the number of maintenance projects.

 Each file refers to a transport network publicly available at https://github.com/bstabler/TransportationNetworks.
 Each file contains the list of links affected for each project.
 The link capacity reduction factor and the duration of projects is not provided.

+These instances have been used in Rey et al. (2019).

+Rey, D., Bar-Gera, H., Dixit, V.V. and Waller, S.T., 2019.
+A branch-and-price algorithm for the bilevel network maintenance scheduling problem.
+Transportation Science, 53(5), pp.1455-1478.